davehudson67/ImportanceSamplingCode/README.md

 ## How to run the analysis

-The code files here demonstrate fitting a Gompertz model to the Mongoose data and estimating the marginal likelihood.
+The code files here demonstrate fitting a Gompertz model to the 2 different datasets, estimating the marginal likelihood in each case.
 It then allows the comparison of this with 3 other different mortality models that have already been run.

-Download the files from this repo and set the working directory to that folder.
-Also ensure the folder "outputs" is copied to your working directory with the various output files inside.
+Download the files from this repo and set up the folder structure as it is here, set the working directory to the parent folder(i.e. the one which contains this Readme file.

+For the selected analysis, Toy, Census, CMR, open the respective folder and begin running the code:

-Open and run the "FitGompertzMongoose.R" code which will then lead you through the process of completing marginal likelihood estimation via MCMC and Importance Sampling.
+In both the case study examples begin by running the 'Fit' code which will then lead you through the process of completing marginal likelihood estimation via MCMC and Importance Sampling.
 The final stage of this code will save the output into the output folder.

-Open and run the "InitialModelComparisonPostMongoose.R" code which will then compare the 4 mortality models and plot output.
+Open and run the 'InitialModelComparison' code which will then compare the 4 mortality models and plot output.

-"mong.RData" is the formatted Mongoose data.

 ## Explanation of data format
 (n is the number of individuals)